felippeefreire/serverless-url-shortener/README.md

 ## What is it?

-This project is used to provide a base of functions in [Lambda AWS](https://aws.amazon.com/pt/lambda/) which it's possible to short urls with form scalable **(Node.js 14.x)**.
+This project provides some functions to create a URL Shortener service.
+It's created serverless in [Lambda AWS](https://aws.amazon.com/pt/lambda/), that is, it does'n need any server running 24/7 and all data is saved in Redis.

 ## Setup
 Copy and rename the `.env.example` file to `.env`, filling your data.